kaiba78987/story-seed/readme.md

 ### Create a new story

-1. Fork this repository.
+1. Clone this repository.
-2. Clone the forked repository into your device.
-3. Run the shortcuts under bin/ to open a new document that uses a template configured with the main styles used to for writing (you may need to modify the paths used in the shortcuts depending on your Microsoft Office / LibreOffice installation).
+2. Run the shortcuts under bin/ to open a new document that uses a template configured with the main styles used to for writing (you may need to modify the paths used in the shortcuts depending on your Microsoft Office / LibreOffice installation).
-4. Save documents as docx or odt.
+3. Save documents as docx or odt.

 ### Commit your work